HitKeep vs PostHog: Lightweight Web Analytics Alternative

 - self-hosting that runs on a $6/month VPS instead of 8+ GB RAM

-- a single binary with zero external dependencies
+- a single binary with zero external service dependencies

 - deployment in 2 minutes instead of a multi-service infrastructure project